platformsh/platformsh-docs/src/development/troubleshoot.md

 When a _deployment_ is blocked, you should try the following:

 1. Use [SSH](/development/access-site.md) to connect to your environment.
 Find any long-running cron jobs on the environment by running `ps afx`.
-Once you have identified the long running process on the environment, kill it.
+Once you have identified the long running process on the environment, kill it with `kill <PID>`.
+PID stands for the process id showned by `ps afx`.
 2. If you're performing "Sync", "Merge", or "Activate" on an environment and the process is stuck, use [SSH](/development/access-site.md) to connect to the parent environment and identify any long running cron jobs with `ps afx`.
 Kill the job(s) if you see any.

 Stuck builds should automaticly be killed after one hour.
 If they are stuck for a longer period please create [support ticket](https://platform.sh/support).